 - Signature of director, company secretary, or other authorised individual

-This information can be submitted on Companies House Form AA01 ‘Change your company accounting reference date’.
-You can download this and post it to Companies House, or you can complete it online through WebFiling.
-You may also report a change of ARD online using Quality Company Formations’ Client Admin Portal.
+You may also report a change of ARD online using Quality Company Formations Client Admin Portal.
 This service is free of charge.

-No, do not confuse these two terms!
 An accounting period for Corporation Tax is determined by HMRC for the purposes of preparing a Company Tax Return and paying Corporation Tax.
+Your company’s financial year and accounting period for Corporation Tax are not the same, although they do often align with one another.